pdfcpu/pdfcpu/encrypt/encryptPDF.md

 The default mode for `pdfcpu` is AES.<br>
 As of 2019 AES is still considered secure and an effective federal US government standard.

-NOTE: As AES/128 is the most recent algorithm the PDF 1.7 specification defines, more secure algorithms will be needed and provided in a future release.
+NOTE: As AES-256 is the most recent algorithm the PDF 1.7 specification defines, more secure algorithms will be needed and provided in a future release.

 #### key

 The length of the [cryptographic key](https://en.wikipedia.org/wiki/Key_(cryptography)) used for encryption and decryption.

-Possible values:
+Possible values for RC4:

 * 40
 * 128

+Possible values for AES:

+* 40
+* 128
+* 256

 #### perm